-Talk to your partner and decide on how and who will be looking after the older kids (if there are nay) during the time you are in labour and for the initial few months after the arrival of the new born as well.
+At 34 weeks of pregnancy talk to your partner and decide on how and who will be looking after the older kids (if there are nay) during the time you are in labour and for the initial few months after the arrival of the new born as well.

 You will hear a lot of bad birthing stories from people.
 It is human tendency.
 It will be all about how painful it is and how difficult it is.
 Just buy yourself a pair of good ear plug and shut them all off.